Greece Wants to Be the World’s Greatest Museum... Underwater

 But it’s not only the ancient that draws the attention of the divers.
 Greece’s seabed has been for centuries home of shipwrecks from different eras.
 “There are countless throughout Greece.
 So far the ones that have been discovered are close to 1,000.
 However, from the evidence that exists and some findings on other wrecks, there are certainly many more.
 Navigation has always been important in Greece,” says Kourkoumelis.

-According to the ministry of culture, any wreck from 1830 onwards—mostly from World War I and World War II—has been declared as a monument.
+According to the ministry of culture, any wrecks from 1830 onwards—mostly from World War I and World War II—have been declared as monuments.
 As of last April, 91 of these modern wrecks can be visited for recreational diving, but only after official documentation of the location, history of the wreck, and any information about ammunition that may still be on it, including photographic material of the spot.

 “Of these 91 wrecks, 11 have the final documentation and now one can safely dive,” Kourkoumelis says.
 To safeguard and protect the wreck itself, it was decided not to allow visiting divers to enter the wreck.
 “Those interested in diving, they need to inform the ministry 24 hours in advance by sending an email with the details and the diving procedure,” he explains.